 translate="no" is supported by Google, Microsoft and Yandex online translation services at the time of writing.
 The use of

-translate="yes" to allow translation within a part of the document where translation is disallowed is currently less widely supported.
+translate="yes" to allow translation within a part of the document where translation is disallowed is not supported by Microsoft, but is supported by the other two services.

 See the latest test results.